How to Handle Arguments in a Relationship

 It’s not about whether or not you have conflict in a relationship; the important thing is how you approach it.
 Read on to learn how to handle arguments in a relationship and how to fight fair in a relationship.

 Table of contents [ Show Hide ]

-- Are arguments in a relationship normal?
+- Tips for handling arguments in a relationship

-- Signs you need to repair your relationship
+- Signs you need to repair your relationship after a conflict

 - Serious dating recommendations

 Why do we fear arguments in a relationship?

 Feeling anxiety about conflict—especially if you’ve never learned how to handle it in a healthy way—can be completely normal.
 It may have to do with the common association between conflict and negativity from a young age and not having learned the skills necessary to navigate and overcome conflict productively.